 This article originally appeared in the Midwest Peace Corps Volunteer blog

-During the first three months of their service, the Semprinis will live with a host family in Fiji to learn the local language and integrate into the local culture.
-After acquiring the language and cultural skills that will help them make a lasting difference, Jason and Laura will be sworn into service and assigned to a community in Fiji where they will serve for two years.
+During the first three months of his service, Bramel will live with a host family in Jamaica to learn the local language and integrate into the local culture.
+After acquiring the language and cultural skills that will help him make a lasting difference, Bramel will be sworn into service and assigned to a community in Jamaica where he will serve for two years.

-The couple will work in cooperation with the local people and partner organizations on sustainable, community-based development projects that improve the lives of people in Fiji and help Laura and Jason develop leadership, technical and cross-cultural skills that will give them a competitive edge when they return home.
+Bramel will work in cooperation with the local people and partner organizations on sustainable, community-based development projects that improve the lives of people in Jamaica and help Bramel develop leadership, technical, and cross-cultural skills that will give him a competitive edge when he returns home.
 Peace Corps volunteers return from service as global citizens well-positioned for professional opportunities in today’s global job market.

 “I hope to gain a greater perspective on life and have an opportunity to build a new network of friends and co-workers,” Bramel said.
 “I hope to return with a few completed projects under my belt.”